shawndegroot/SQL-Code/README.md

 Table: titanic

+#### Logic:

+a) Use case expression to create columns for passenger class

+b) Group by survived column to show survivors/non-survivors by passenger class

 ```
 SELECT survived, SUM(CASE WHEN pclass = 1 THEN 1 ELSE 0 END) AS first_class,
                 SUM(CASE WHEN pclass = 2 THEN 1 ELSE 0 END) AS second_class,